-We have engaged in litigation in the past and litigation may be necessary in the future to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
+From time to time, we have received notices that claim we have infringed upon the intellectual property of others.
+Even if these claims are not valid, they could subject us to significant costs.
+We have engaged in litigation in the past, and litigation may be necessary in the future to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
 Litigation may also be necessary to defend against claims of infringement or invalidity by others.
 An adverse outcome in litigation or any similar proceedings could subject us to significant liabilities to third parties, require us to license disputed rights from others or require us to cease marketing or using certain products or technologies.
 We may not be able to obtain any licenses on terms acceptable to us, or at all.
-Any of these results could adversely affect our business, financial condition and results of operations.
+We also may have to indemnify certain customers or strategic partners if it is determined that we have infringed upon or misappropriated another party's intellectual property.
+Any of these results could adversely affect on our business, financial condition and results of operations.
 In addition, the cost of addressing any intellectual property litigation claim, both in legal fees and expenses, and the diversion of management resources, regardless of whether the claim is valid, could be significant and could seriously harm our business, financial condition and results of operations.

 The Trading Price of Our Common Stock Is Volatile.
 The trading price of our common stock has been subject to wide fluctuations in the past.
+Since January 2000, our Class A common stock has traded at prices as low as \$1.88 per share and as high as \$29.44 per share.
 We may not be able to increase or sustain the current market price of our common stock in the future.
+As such, you may not be able to resell your shares of common stock at or above the price you paid for them.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to: